 The most common defense to an allegation of shoplifting is “mistake.”
 When claiming “mistake” other factors will be considered in determining the viability of the defense.
 Was the item or items concealed?
 Were there means to pay for the item by way of cash, credit card or other forms of payment?
 Another defense is if an individual has an honest, good faith belief that they had the right to possess the property.

 A charge of shoplifting or retail theft can have a devastating effect on your future, your family, employment, reputation in the community, and overall well-being.
 It can also affect your ability to maintain or secure future employment and have serious implications when dealing with citizenship and residency issues.
-If you have been charged with Shoplifting, it is crucial to have a seasoned shoplifting defense lawyer who can effectively handle your case.
+If you have been charged with shoplifting, it is crucial to have a seasoned Ft Lauderdale defense lawyer who can effectively handle your case.